NEW YORK (AP) -- Stocks are having a bad flashback to last spring, when fears about the European debt crisis sent the market spiraling lower.

 "This is what markets feared," says Jim Russell, a senior equity strategist at US Bank Wealth Management.
 "Stability in Europe is paramount to the markets."

-Italy has the eighth largest economy in the world and the market
+Italy has the eighth largest economy in the world and the market for Italian government bonds ranks as the third largest, behind Japan and the United States.

 Last spring, investors fretted over the outcome of Greek elections that had the potential to pull the euro currency bloc apart.
 By the start of June, U.S. stocks had given up the year's gains after a strong start.